bukhavtsov/bukhavtsov.github.io/content/posts/two-pointers.md

 ```

 ### The details of two pointers solution.
-With two pointers technique we can avoid extra iterations and speed up the process of finding target sum.
+With the Two Pointers technique we can avoid unnecessary iterations and speed up the process of finding the target sum.
-Because we know that array is sorted.
-So we'll create 2 pointers `left` pointer the index of the smallest element and the `right` will be the index of biggest element.
-We'll iterate through the array and on each iteration we'll check  the sum of `left` and `right`.
-If number is bigger than target - we'll decrease the right pointer, if the value is smaller than target we'll increase left pointer.
-And in the end we'll end up with the correct pairs.
+Because we know that the array is sorted.
+So we'll create two pointers, the `left` pointer is an index of the smallest element and the `right` will be the index of largest element.
+We'll iterate through the array and on each iteration we'll check  the sum of `left` and `right` pointers.
+If the number is greater than target - we'll decrease the right pointer; if the value is smaller than target, we'll increase the left pointer.
+And in the end we'll obtain the correct pairs.

 ```go
 func twoSum(nums []int, target int) []int {